zhou-yh19/VLA-Adapter/README.md

 sh download_data.sh ABC
 ```

 If you want to download the RLDS format, you can visit [here](https://huggingface.co/datasets/zhouhongyi/calvin_abc_rlds) to download it.
-This dataset require `~50GB` of memory.
+This dataset requires `~50GB` of memory.

 When using CALVIN, you may get an error message like `AttributeError: 'NoneType' object has no attribute 'eglQueryString'`.
 You can use: